nwolke/BaseUnitTestSample/README.md

 ## Purpose

-This project is to showcase my solution for using a SQLite in-memory database for unit tests
+This project is to showcase my solution for using a SQLite in-memory database for unit tests and provide a means for streamlining the setup of the DbContext and any data seeding.

 ### Core Functionality